mui/mui-x/docsTech/processing.md

     if (shouldHaveCustomFeatureColumn && !haveCustomFeatureColumn) {
       columnsState.lookup[customFeatureColumn.field] = customFeatureColumn;
       columnsState.all = [customFeatureColumn.field, ...columnsState.all];
+    }
+    // ⚠ The `columnsState` passed to the processors can contain the columns returned by the previous processing.
-    } else if (!shouldHaveCustomFeatureColumn && haveCustomFeatureColumn) {
+    // If the plugin is not enabled during the current processing, it must check if its columns are present, and if so remove them. else if (!shouldHaveCustomFeatureColumn && haveCustomFeatureColumn) {
       delete columnsState.lookup[customFeatureColumn.field];
       columnsState.all = columnsState.all.filter((field) => field !== customFeatureColumn.field);
     }